salvatoreraccardi/OBJEX_LINK/README.md

 Develop reusable hardware for heterogeneous internet-connected objects, that are easy to install, repair and recycle.

 **Modularity** <br />
-Hardware easy to install and reuse on different applications, easy to recycle at the end of the device life cycle.
+Hardware designed for different applications, easy to recycle at the end of the device life cycle.

 **Design** <br />
 Compact, lightweight and suitable for use in several applications.